Baroness von Sketch Show Is the Canadian Answer to Inside Amy Schumer

-The first segment Baroness von Sketch Show released online was called “Locker Room,” a jubilant celebration of the age where women just stop giving a fuck.
+The first segment Baroness von Sketch Show released online was called “Locker Room,” and it was a jubilant celebration of the age when women finally stop giving a fuck.

 In it, a woman walks into her gym having just turned 40, and finds she has graduated to the special section of the changing room where modesty has been thrown out the window.
 “Welcome to your 40s, Kelsey!” says the gym employee cheerily.
 “Welcome to not giving a shit at the gym.”
 Kelsey (Meredith MacNeill) surveys the room: a flock of naked middle-aged women sprawled and spread-eagled, nonchalantly shaving their bikini lines and plucking their armpit hairs without a care in the world.
 “You’re one of us now Kelsey!
 You own this room!
 You can hang out here naked all day,” says another woman, toweling her ass crack with abandon.
 “Oh my god,” breathes Kelsey.
 “I’ve never felt so entitled to a space.”